Solar, County Antrim

 Solar is a townland of 42 acres in County Antrim, Northern Ireland.
-It is situated in the civil parish of Carncastle and the historic barony of Glenarm Upper.
+It is on the Antrim coast, 7 mi north-west of Larne, in the civil parish of Carncastle and the historic barony of Glenarm Upper.

 Archaeology

 The sites of a church and graveyard in the townland are registered as Scheduled Historic Monuments at grid ref: D3440 1220 and an Early Christian cemetery was excavated in 1993.
 This revealed over 120 burials dated from the 7th to 12th centuries.
 Some burials had been disturbed by a stone-lined pit of Anglo-Norman date.